narendraiiitl/Eduthon/README.md

   * Student and Teachers will be able communicate with each other thorugh text and voice chat.
   * As all communatications will happen through websocktes, therefore consuming less bandwidth than current online video sessions.

+ ### Installation
+  This project uses docker.
+So ensure that you have Docker and Docker Compose installed on your system For installation instructions refer: https://docs.docker.com/install/
+Also make sure that you have port `80` and `3000` open on the host

+#### Building all docker files
+ 1. cd to`/user-image`directory and run `docker build . -t user-image`
+ 2. cd to `/main-server` and run `docker-compose -f docker-compose.dev.ymml build app`

+### Start the Servers
+ 1. cd to `/main-server` and run `docker-compose -f docker-compose.dev.ymml up`.
+This will start traefik, convergence, mongo-db and main-server
+ 2. Traefik will serve as reverse proxy to all the container through `http://localhost`

+### Start the React Client
+ 1. cd to `/main-client` and run `npm install`
+ 2. Then start the server by `npm start`.
+Please make sure that the client is hosted on port 3000 only beacause the port is added on google cloud console.

+ Now navigate to `http://localhost:3000` and start exploring our project